Digital Security

 Quick Answer

 In the password manager vs browser autofill debate, dedicated password managers win on security.
-Browser autofill stores credentials with minimal encryption and no breach alerts, while tools like Bitwarden and 1Password use AES-256 encryption with zero-knowledge architecture.
-As of July 2025, password managers are the clear safer choice for most users.
+Browser autofill stores credentials with minimal encryption and no breach alerts, while tools like Bitwarden and 1Password use AES-256 encryption with zero-knowledge architecture., password managers are the clear safer choice for most users.

 Browser autofill is convenient, but convenience and security rarely travel together.
-Understanding exactly where each option fails helps you make a smarter choice for your accounts in 2025.
+Understanding exactly where each option fails helps you make a smarter choice for your accounts.

 How Does Browser Autofill Actually Store Your Passwords?

-Browser autofill stores passwords locally, tied to your OS login — not behind a separate encryption layer.
-In Chrome, for example, credentials are encrypted using the operating system’s keychain (Windows DPAPI or macOS Keychain), which means anyone with access to your logged-in device can extract passwords using freely available tools.
+Passwords saved in Chrome are encrypted using the operating system’s keychain, Windows DPAPI or macOS Keychain, which means anyone with access to your logged-in device can extract them using freely available tools.
+There is no separate encryption layer, no master password, and no vault timeout.

 Google Chrome and Microsoft Edge sync passwords via your Google or Microsoft account, respectively.
 This introduces a second vulnerability: if your Google account is compromised, so is every saved password.
 Mozilla Firefox offers slightly better isolation with its optional Primary Password feature, but this is disabled by default and rarely set by average users.